Pictured above: Pale meadowbeauty (Rhexia mariana) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Pale meadowbeauty is an herbaceous perennial wildflower with showy blooms that vary in color from white to pink.
+Pale meadowbeauty (Rhexia mariana) is an herbaceous perennial wildflower with showy blooms that vary in color from white to pink.
 Flowers have four petals, four sepals, and eight long stamens with curving yellow anthers that extend far beyond the bloom.
 Leaves are narrowly elliptic to lanceolate with three veins and toothed margins.
 They are oppositely arranged.
 Stems are hairy, as is the hypanthium, where the seeds develop.
 The hypanthium is distinctly urn-shaped and long (see photo), providing a good attribute for identification in all meadowbeauties.

 Family: Melastomataceae (also Melastomaceae)